 Negative experiences and distressing life events, such as the current circumstances, can affect the mental health of pupils as well as their family and friends.
-Staff have been briefed on this during the Summer 2020 and Michaelmas and Lent term 2020-21 INSET programmes and have been advised how to adapt their teaching to take this into account and when setting work whilst pupils are working from home.
+Staff have been briefed on this during the Summer 2020 and Michaelmas, Lent and Summer term 2020-21 INSET programmes and have been advised how to adapt their teaching to take this into account and when setting work whilst pupils are working from home.

-Staff will be vigilant about the mental health and well-being of pupils and their parents and carers and will contact the Head of House, the DSL or a Deputy Head if they have any concerns.
+Staff will be vigilant about the mental health and wellbeing of pupils and their parents and carers and will contact the Head of House, the DSL or a Deputy Head if they have any concerns.
+A second Counsellor has been recruited to provide additional support for pupils whose wellbeing has been affected by the pandemic.